 In 1992, he was inducted into the Modern Drummer Hall of Fame.

 Max’s The Drum Also Waltzes is one of my favorite drum solos of all time when looking back.
 He laid the foundation for drumming independence in a way I found challenging, yet rudimentary.

 Drums and singing should go hand in hand more often.
 Karen Carpenter had one of the greatest singing voices of all time.

 During the popularity of The Carpenters in the 70s, women weren’t known for being drummers.
 There was a certain stigma around it.
 Fortunately, this is not the case as much today.

 Karen left our world early, but her impact is still felt today.
 Have a listen to “We’ve Only Just Begun,” and tell me it doesn’t bring a smile to your face.

 In one of my earliest drum lessons, my first instructor Bob Lalko introduced me to Dave Weckl.
 I can’t thank him enough.

-Dave is the king of fusion drumming.
+He’s the king of fusion drumming.
 You won’t be disap

 Dave Weckl runs an online school with tons of videos and helpful information for drummers of all skill levels.